superluminar-io/aws_fundamentals_workshop/docs/1_core_concepts.md

 - **Edge Locations**: These are sites that AWS CloudFront uses to cache copies of your content closer to your users, thereby reducing latency and improving performance.
 - **Elasticity**: This refers to the ability of AWS services to automatically increase or decrease resources as needed to meet demand, ensuring that applications can handle varying loads efficiently.
 - **Scalability**: Scalability is the capability of AWS services to grow in size, volume, or number of users while maintaining performance.
 This is essential for businesses that need to scale their operations seamlessly.
+- **EC2 (Elastic Compute Cloud)**: A core AWS service that provides resizable compute capacity in the cloud, allowing users to run virtual servers for various workloads.

 ### Benefits of Using AWS

 Amazon Web Services (AWS) offers a multitude of advantages, making it the preferred choice for many organizations seeking a robust, scalable, and cost-effective cloud platform.

-1. **Cost-Effective and Efficient Resource Management**: AWS’s pay-as-you-go pricing model ensures that you only pay for what you use, without the need for significant upfront or long-term commitments.
+1. **Cost-Effective and Efficient Resource Management**: AWS's pay-as-you-go pricing model ensures that you only pay for what you use, without the need for significant upfront or long-term commitments.
 This flexibility leads to substantial cost savings by trading fixed expenses for variable expenses.
-Instead of investing heavily in data centers and servers before knowing how you’ll use them, you pay only when you consume computing resources.
+Instead of investing heavily in data centers and servers before knowing how you'll use them, you pay only when you consume computing resources.
 This eliminates the need to guess infrastructure capacity needs, avoiding the pitfalls of either sitting on expensive idle resources or dealing with limited capacity.
-AWS allows you to access as much or as little capacity as needed, scaling up and down with only a few minutes’ notice.
+AWS allows you to access as much or as little capacity as needed, scaling up and down with only a few minutes' notice.
 Additionally, by outsourcing the racking, stacking, and powering of servers to AWS, you can focus on projects that differentiate your business and direct your efforts towards your own customers and core business activities, enhancing overall productivity and innovation.

 2. **Benefit from Massive Economies of Scale**: By using cloud computing, you can achieve a lower variable cost than on your own.
 AWS aggregates usage from hundreds of thousands of customers, enabling it to achieve higher economies of scale, translating into lower pay-as-you-go prices.
 This collective advantage allows businesses of all sizes to benefit from reduced costs and improved efficiency.

 3. **Increase Speed and Agility**: In a cloud computing environment, new IT resources are only a click away, reducing the time to make those resources available from weeks to just minutes.
 This dramatic increase in agility enables organizations to experiment and develop at a significantly lower cost and time.
 The ease of accessing and deploying resources quickly fosters innovation and accelerates time-to-market for new projects.

 4. **Secure**: AWS implements a comprehensive security approach that includes physical, operational, and software measures to protect infrastructure and data.
-AWS’s security practices are designed to comply with industry standards and certifications, providing a robust security framework that helps safeguard your applications and data.
+AWS's security practices are designed to comply with industry standards and certifications, providing a robust security framework that helps safeguard your applications and data.

 5. **Flexible**: AWS supports a wide range of programming models, operating systems, databases, and architectures.
 This flexibility allows businesses to use the tools and technologies they are already familiar with, facilitating a smoother transition to the cloud.
-Whether you’re running legacy applications or developing new ones, AWS provides the flexibility needed to meet diverse business requirements.
+Whether you're running legacy applications or developing new ones, AWS provides the flexibility needed to meet diverse business requirements.

 6. **Global Reach**: With AWS, you can deploy applications in multiple regions worldwide with just a few clicks.
 This global reach enables businesses to provide low-latency access to applications for users around the world, enhancing user experience and satisfaction.
-AWS’s ability to go global in minutes allows businesses to expand their footprint and reach new markets efficiently.
+AWS's ability to go global in minutes allows businesses to expand their footprint and reach new markets efficiently.

 By leveraging these advantages, AWS empowers organizations to innovate faster, reduce costs, and scale applications globally with ease, making it an essential platform for modern businesses.